top of page

 skeg filler

-I then (as recommended) let it set up overnight to ensure it cured as best as possible before returning the next day to sand it as smoothly as possible using 220 grit (only took a few minutes with my electric Random Orbiter sander) to smooth it all back out.
+I then (as recommended) let it set up overnight to ensure it cured as best as possible before returning the next day to sand it as smoothly as possible using 220 grit (it only took a few minutes with my electric Random Orbiter sander) to smooth it all back out.

-I then cleaned it all up well with a semi-stiff paint brush to get out all the collected dust in the craters and used some more Throttle Body type of cleaner on a clean rag so the paint would have a clean surface to stick upon.
+I then cleaned it well with a semi-stiff paintbrush to remove all the dust collected in the craters.
+I then used some more Throttle Body Cleaner on a clean rag so the paint would have a clean surface to stick to.

 So here are the results after hitting it with some OEM engine color-matching paint (or you could use what you have already on hand / in the color of your choice) for more visual pop or sight improvement in murky waters if desired.
 This from the rattle can spray on type of paint ...